adainrivers/d4-texture-extractor/README.md

   -o, --outputformat <format>  png, jpg or webp
   -f, --filter <wildcard>      Wildcard to filter files to process, for example '2DUI*', no need to include .json extension, default is '*'
-  -nc, --nocrop                Do not crop images to the size of the texture, useful for map textures -nsf, --noslicefolders       Do not use slice folders, instead save slicers to the output folder, prefixed with the file name
+  -nc, --nocrop                Do not crop images to the size of the texture, useful for map textures -ns, --noslice               Do not slice the images, useful for map textures -nsf, --noslicefolders       Do not use slice folders, instead save slices to the output folder, prefixed with the texture name
   -h, --help                   display help for command

 Example: